Guidelines for setting up joint initiatives with SSHRC

 Joint initiatives with SSHRC

-The following guidelines must be met in order to establish a joint initiative with SSHRC:
+The following conditions must be met to establish a joint initiative with SSHRC:

-- The proposed initiative falls both within SSHRC’s mandate and, one of its corporate objectives as expressed in its strategic plan.
+- The initiative falls within both SSHRC’s mandate and its corporate strategic objectives.

-- Normally, the partners agree to work within the framework of the existing funding opportunities offered under SSHRC’s Talent, Insight and Connection programs and Imagining Canada’s Future initiative.
+- The partners agree to work within the framework of the existing funding opportunities offered under SSHRC’s Talent, Insight and Connection programs and Imagining Canada’s Future initiative.

-Excellence: Adherence to an independent merit review process and regulations
+- Excellence: Adherence to SSHRC’s regulations and independent merit review process

-Mutual cost-benefit: Resources available from SSHRC and all partners
+- Cost-sharing: Resources from SSHRC and all partners

-- All partners agree to provide substantial financial and/or in-kind support for training, research and/or connection activities in the social sciences and humanities, resulting in an attractive cost-benefit ratio for all involved.
+- All partners agree to provide substantial financial and/or in-kind support for training, research and/or related activities in the social sciences and humanities, resulting in an efficient cost-benefit ratio for all involved.

 - All partners agree to provide reasonable support for the operational and management costs related to the initiative’s application and merit review process, communication, brokering, monitoring and evaluation activities.

-- The benefit to the public good and to the social sciences and humanities research community are clearly articulated and understood prior to SSHRC and the partner(s) entering into a formal agreement.
+- The benefits to the public good and to the social sciences and humanities research community are clearly articulated and understood before SSHRC and the partners enter into a formal agreement.